tariqshihadah/modelsandbox/README.rst

     # Add the process schema to the model
     model.add_process_schema(schema)

-    # Add a layer to the model
+    # Add a layer to the model to compute additional costs
     model.add_layer('Compute expenses')

     # Add a processor to compute travel cost